 Remington announced a pair of new polymer pistols that are called the RP9 and RP45 respectively.
-The two new handguns are full size weapons more suited for home defense and police use that for concealed carry.
+The two new handguns are full-size weapons more suited for home defense and police use than for concealed carry.

 The RP9 is chambered in 9mm and each magazine holds 18 rounds, though limited capacity 10-round magazines will also available.
 Remington selected a 4.5” barrel for these pistols, which definitely puts this gun into the duty gun category.
 Its overall length is nearly 8” and it is more than 5.5” tall.
 Unloaded, the gun weighs more than 26 ounces.

 Remington eschewed the traditional hammer-fired action on this gun and opted instead for a striker-fired system.
 According to the company, the trigger pull weight is between 5.5 and 7.0 pounds.
 Remington claims the pull is light with a crisp break and short reset.
 The proof will ultimately be in the hands of the guns once they are delivered.

 With the range of size adjustments made possible by the swappable back straps, Remington claims these pistols will fit 95% of all shooters.

 Very similar to the RP9, the Remington RP45 is a full-size pistol with a polymer frame and striker-fired system.
 Chambered in .45 ACP, this larger bore gun holds 15+1 rounds with a standard capacity magazine.
 Remington makes 10 round versions available for residents of states that prohibit citizens from using normal magazines.